 If you’re interested in boats and seafaring history, you could also check out the Bergen Maritime Museum.
 This looks at all aspects of Bergen’s connection with the sea, including historic boats and a thought-provoking exhibition about sexuality at sea.

-Bergen’s an arty city – it’s home of the world’s third largest Edvard Munch collection – and there are also a variety of art galleries run by KODE.
+Bergen’s an arty city – it’s home to the world’s third-largest Edvard Munch collection – and there are also a variety of art galleries run by KODE.

-While you might not want to take the funicular to Mount Floyen in rainy and cloudy weather, you can certainly enjoy guided tours around the city centre!
+While you might not want to take the funicular to Mount Fløyen in rainy and cloudy weather, you can certainly enjoy guided tours around the city centre!

 Did you come to Bergen for the fjords, and the fjords only?
 Don’t worry – you can still do a variety of fjord cruises in the city in February; their beauty spans seasons!

 4. Days aren’t too short